AlexOrlek/bacterialBercow/README.md

 __Customising in-house contig pipeline steps__:<br>
 The `--inhousesequences` flag allows a user to provide their own multi-FASTA file of sequences which will be characterised using replicon typing and/or rMLST typing.<br>
-By default both replicon and rMLST typing will be conducted on in-house sequences, but a user can specify only `replicon` typing or only `rmlst` typing using the `--typing` flag.
+By default `both` replicon and rMLST typing will be conducted on in-house sequences, but a user can specify only `replicon` typing or only `rmlst` typing using the `--typing` flag.
 If the goal is contig classification, it's best to run both rMLST and replicon typing, and if rMLST typing is not specified, contig classification is not attempted.
 For accessions retrieved from NCBI, both replicon and rMLST typing are performed.<br>
 <br>
 Providing information about how contigs group according to source sample can improve contig classification.
-Specifically, a chromosome should be the longest contig in a sample.
+For example, a chromosome should be the longest contig in a sample.
 A tsv file containing contig names in the first column and associated sample names in the second column can be provided with the `--contigsamples` flag.<br>
 Known information about contig completeness or circularity (e.g. as provided by assemblers such as [Unicycler](https://github.com/rrwick/Unicycler)), can be included when classifying contigs.
 A tsv file containing contig names in the first column and contig completeness information in the second column can be provided with the `--contigcompleteness` flag.
 Contigs labelled as 'circular', 'complete', or 'complete_linear' will be considered to be complete sequences.
 Other accepted contig labels are 'linear','incomplete', and 'unknown'.<br>
 <br>
 By default, typing information is provided on a contig by contig basis.
 However, especially for fragmented assemblies, sample-level typing information can be more useful.
 If a file is provided to the `--contigsamples` flag, specifying contig sample groupings, then output will be provided at the sample-level (sampletyping.tsv) as well as at the contig level (contigtyping.tsv).<br>